INLAND VOYAGE

 The landscapes are also those of his childhood, thus awakening his own memories...
 From the first pages, we discover mysterious images where it is sometimes difficult to draw the dividing line between water and vegetation.
 The images confuse reality and illusion.
 The journey continues with a few portraits here and there that bring tangibility to those silent landscapes. »

-Ericka Weidmann dans Réponses Photo
+Ericka Weidmann in Réponses Photo

 « There’s lots of rain and the pair get soaked to the skin, a dampness caught in the chill of Pruvost’s fluvial illustrations, Stevenson’s trunks of hedgerow elms are caught in all their unworldly glory.
 “Trees are the most civil society.”
 You can near smell the sweetness of Pruvost’s forest photography.